-1) Feature Extraction: We vary the SAE architectures in order to optimize the SAEs implementation with two hidden lavers.
-The features generated from the first encoder laver are employed as the training data in the second encoder layer.
+1) Feature Extraction: We vary the SAE architectures in order to optimize the SAEs implementation with two hidden layers.
+The features generated from the first encoder layer are employed as the training data in the second encoder layer.
 Meanwhile, the size of each hidden layer is decreased accordingly such that the encoder in the second encoder layer learns an even smaller representation of the input data.
 The regression layer with the softmax activation function is then implemented in the final step.
 The four schemes are examined to determine the SAE learning characteristics.
-The first scheme, Imbalance\40, has two hidden layers with 40 and 10 hidden neurons in each layer.
-The second scheme, Imbalance\100, also has two hidden layers; however, it employs 100 and 50 hidden neurons in each layer.
+The first scheme, Imbalance 40, has two hidden layers with 40 and 10 hidden neurons in each layer.
+The second scheme, Imbalance 100, also has two hidden layers; however, it employs 100 and 50 hidden neurons in each layer.
 Although there is no strict rule for determining the number of hidden neurons, we consider a common rule of thumb [68], which ranges from 70% to 90% from inputs.
-The third and fourth schemes, named Balance 40 and Balance 100, have the same hidden layer architecture with the first and second schemes, respectively; however, in this case we use the balanced dataset, because the common assumption is that a classifier model built by a highly unbalanced data distribution performs poorly on minority class detection [69].
+The third and fourth schemes, named Balance_40 and Balance_100, have the same hidden layer architecture with the first and second schemes, respectively; however, in this case we use the balanced dataset, because the common assumption is that a classifier model built by a highly unbalanced data distribution performs poorly on minority class detection [69].
 For our testing purpose, we leverage all four classes contained in the AWID dataset.

 Table II shows the evaluation of the SAE schemes.
 The SAE architectures with 100 hidden neurons have higher DR than those with 40 hidden neurons.
 On the other hand, the SAE architectures with 40 hidden neurons have lower FAR than those with 100 hidden neurons.
 In order to draw a proper conclusion, other performance metrics that consider whole classes are needed as the DR checks for the attack class only and the FAR measures for the normal class only.
-The Acc metric would be affected by the distribution of data, for which different balanced and unbalanced distributions may result in an incorrect conclusion.
-If we consider the Acc metric only as in Fig. 5, we may incorrectly select the Imbalance\100 with 97.03% accuracy, whereas the Balance\100 only achieved 87.63% accuracy.
-In fact, the Imbalance\100 achieved the highest accuracy rate because of the unbalanced proportion of normal class to attack class.
-We obtain the best performance by checking $F_1$ score among all schemes with 87.59%.
-Therefore, we choose the SAE architecture with 154:100:50:4 topology.

 Fig. 5.
-Evaluation of SAE's Scheme on Acc and $F_1$ Score.
-The red bar represents $F_1$ score while the blue bar represents Acc rate.
+Evaluation of SAE's Scheme on Acc and F_1 Score.
+The red bar represents F_1 score while the blue bar represents Acc rate.